sanamgill/CRWR1100/_posts/2017-09-01-example-content.md

 ---
 layout: post
-title: Example Content
+title: Sample Content
 author: mdo
 tags: [hyde]
-published: true
 description: >
   Howdy!
-This is an example blog post that shows several types of HTML content supported in this theme.
+This is an example blog post that shows several types of HTML content supported by the [Hydejack theme](https://qwtel.com/hydejack/).
+We are indebted to [Florian Klampfer](https://qwtel.com/resume/) for his exemplary work on this theme and for his excellent documentation.
 author: mdo
+categories: [education]
 ---

+**NOTE**: For an introduction to markdown in general, see [Mastering Markdown][mm] and [kramdown Syntax][ksyn].
+{:.message}

 ## Inline HTML elements